frisuelu/personal-portfolio/src/routes/blog/transformers-II.md

 ---
 title: TRANSFORMERS - multi-purpose AI models in disguise (Part II)
-subtitle: Second part of the post series delving into the <b>Transformer</b> architecture and its applications outside of NLP.
+subtitle: Second part of the post series delving into the Transformer architecture and its applications outside of NLP.
 date: "2022-01-10"
 thumbnail_url: "https://miro.medium.com/v2/format:webp/1*-EKJaNY5il-iA-ytWc1HOw.jpeg"
 thumbnail_alt: Transformers outside NLP
+media: Posted on Medium
 ---

 # TRANSFORMERS - multi-purpose AI models in disguise

-> **_Novel applications of this powerful architecture set the bar for future AI advances_**
+### Novel applications of this powerful architecture set the bar for future AI advances

+![](https://cdn-images-1.medium.com/max/1200/1*-EKJaNY5il-iA-ytWc1HOw.jpeg)

 ---

-![](https://cdn-images-1.medium.com/max/1200/1*-EKJaNY5il-iA-ytWc1HOw.jpeg)

 In the first part of this article, we took a look at the Transformer model and its main use cases related to NLP, which have hopefully broadened your understanding of the topic at hand.